wdv4758h/python-best-practices/README.rst

 Python Best Practices
 ========================================

-A repo to collection some Python's best practices in the condtion.
+A repo to collect some Python's best practices in the condition.